lcarsdev/TechnicalAssessment/README.md

 If you are able to convert the data, the code and a general description of your approach is fine, there is no need to develop a user interface to "load" the data.

 # Development Process
-You may use this Azure DevOps project and its Board to create work items (User Stories, tasks, etc.) to document requirements, track your work, describe your approach, and report progress.
+You may use this repo to create a project and a Kanban board to create work items (User Stories, tasks, etc.) to document requirements, track your work, describe your approach, and report progress.

 # Evaluation
 We will evaluate submissions based on the following areas: